Billing & Financing

 As you plan for behavioral health integration, consider all the benefits of providing effective, evidence-based behavioral health care.
 Please review the AIMS Center's guide to Broadly Defining Value for Your Model of Integrated Care.
 There are many critical factors that play a role in helping a practice develop a comprehensive sustainment plan.
 Finances are just one aspect to consider.

 Along with increased focus on access to behavioral health services, the options for financing an integrated behavioral health program have expanded in recent years.
-Below we describe options for reimbursing integrated services in your practice and offer additional tools to help practices understand these options and estimate revenues.
+Below are two presentations that can help with billing.

 ➔ Psychotherapy Fee-For-Service

 If your practice uses independently licensed mental health professionals, you have the option to bill a variety of CPT codes for behavioral health integration (BHI) activities.
 All activities may not be reimbursable, and reimbursement may vary by payer and provider license.

 In 2017, CMS introduced codes for billing General Behavioral Health Integration (BHI) and Psychiatric Collaborative Care Model Services (CoCM).
 The codes are billed for services provided in a calendar month, and through the treating medical provider.
 They allow more flexibility in staffing a behavioral health integration program and reimburse for a wider range of activities.
 These codes may be used to bill patients with any behavioral health condition being treated by the billing practitioner, including substance use disorders.
 Since 2018, designated FQHC/RHC practices may also bill Medicare for behavioral health integration and collaborative care services.
 In 2020, CMS introduced new codes for billing SUD services in an integrated, office-based medical setting, which are modeled after CoCM and other Care Management services.
 We are happy to provide the Quick Guides below for an introduction to all these services.
 Each Quick Guide contains links to source materials for more details.